lavanchukka/Azure-End-End-Project/README.md

 3)	Create azure data factory (ADF)
 4)	Create containers: raw, transformed data.

+### GitHub

 6)	Link GitHub repository to azure data factory for version control.
 7)	Create self-hosted integration runtime (IR).
 8)	Run the downloaded IR file.

+### Linked Services

-9)	Create Linked services (to connect on-prem to cloud, use filesystem) and provide the path to on-premise data source, test the connection.
+10)	Create Linked services (to connect on-prem to cloud, use filesystem) and provide the path to on-premise data source, test the connection.
-10)	Create a pipeline in ADF and configure source (on-premise path), use wild file path(*.csv) and sink (raw data in storage account) for the pipeline.
+11)	Create a pipeline in ADF and configure source (on-premise path), use wild file path(*.csv) and sink (raw data in storage account) for the pipeline.

+    ### Azure Logic Apps

-11)	Create Logic apps, click on add an action
+13)	Create Logic apps, click on add an action
         i)	add when https request is received and write the following expression in the body section:
              {
   "type": "object",